Unsure about a certain mortgage term? Use this mortgage glossary to find the information you need.

 The decision whether to make a loan to a potential home buyer based on credit, employment, assets, and other factors.
 The decision is matched against overall risk and the details of the loan including rate, term, and loan amount.

 A zero-down-payment mortgage for eligible rural and suburban homebuyers.
 The U.S. Department of Agriculture’s USDA loan program — USDA Rural Development Guaranteed Housing Loan Program — typically issues these loans.
+For more details please visit our USDA Loan page.

 A loan guaranteed by the Department of Veterans Affairs.
 It’s restricted to veterans, military members, and qualified surviving spouses.
+For more details please visit our VA Home Loan page.